nguyenkhois/code-template-generator/README.md

 ![Assets](./assets/userasset.jpg)

 * Why?
     * You may have your own libraries, code templates and many more like .gitignore, .editorconfig, .eslinttrc.json, .eslintignore,...
 You need to use them while you are coding or when you start a new project.
+We say at they are your assets.
     * You don't want do the same things (copy/ paste) many times.
+You want to have them whenever you need.
     * It makes you happy with these new features `-cf`, `-m` and a new short command `gen`. ;-)
 * New features:
+    * New options:
-    * New options: `-cf, --config` and `-m, --my-asset`.
+        * `-cf, --config`
-    * Using:
+        * `-m, --my-asset`
-        * `generate -cf --set-asset <path-to-your-directory>`: to store the path to a directory that has your own files and sub directories.
-We say at they are your assets.
-View examples:
+    * Syntaxes (You can also view [how to use](#4-using) or [examples](#5-examples) are below):
-            * Windows: `generate -cf --set-asset "C:\Users\YourName\MyAssets"`
+        * `generate -cf --set-asset <path-to-your-directory>`
-            * Ubuntu: `generate -cf --set--asset "/home/yourname/myassets"`
+        * `generate -cf --view-asset`
-        * `generate -m`: to retrieve your assets into the current work directory.
-You can choose them by selecting.
-That's all.
+        * `generate -m`
     * Config file `code-template-generator.json` is stored at your __Home directory__ and it depends on your platform.
 Examples:
         * Windows: `C:\Users\<yourname>`
         * Ubuntu: `/home/<yourname>`
         * MacOS: `/Users/<yourname>`
-* A new main command is added - You can start to run a command by one of them `generate` or `gen`.
+* A new command is added - You can start a command line by using one of them `generate` or `gen`.
 Examples:
-    * `generate -v`
+    * `generate --version` -> Original command.
-    * `gen -v`   => It is shorter and more quickly when you type the command.
+    * `gen --version` -> It is shorter and more quickly when you type a command line.
 * Improvement:
     * Performance.
     * Resolving handling.